 Students, faculty, and staff must park in designated parking lots at all times, unless otherwise instructed by an official campus email (i.e. construction, a special event).

 Vehicles bearing valid UC and GC decals are not permitted to park on campus between 2:30 a.m. and 5:00 a.m.
 Monday through Friday during the regular academic year.
-If a commuter student does need to stay on campus between these hours, an overnight parking pass can be obtained from Campus Police in the Administrative Services Building.
+If a commuter student does need to stay on campus between these hours, an overnight parking permit can be obtained from Campus Police in the Administrative Services Building.

 Students that need special parking accommodations (e.g. closer parking to buildings) due to medical conditions must speak with Disability Support Services in order to get these accommodations approved.
 If the medical condition is temporary (e.g. physical therapy for an injury), please contact Student Health Services for parking arrangements.

-An upraised parking gate must not be misinterpreted as the institution providing motorists permission to park in a lot for which an individual does not normally have access.
+A raised parking gate must not be misinterpreted as the institution providing motorists permission to park in a lot for which an individual does not normally have access.

 The use of hazard lights, or flashers, does not authorize a vehicle to park in front of a building, any designated space, or other location.
 Hazard lights, or flashers, signify a disabled vehicle.